Matteo Cairoli

-Matteo Cairoli (born 1 June 1996) is an Italian racing driver who currently competes in the FIA World Endurance Championship for Iron Lynx, having previously competed in the IMSA SportsCar Championship as a Lamborghini factory driver.
-He was the 2014 Porsche Carrera Cup Italia champion.
+Matteo Cairoli (born 1 June 1996) is an Italian racing driver who competes in the Deutsche Tourenwagen Masters for Emil Frey Racing.

+A homegrown Porsche talent since 2014, Cairoli developed into one of the leading LMGTE Am drivers, and was FIA World Endurance Championship runner-up for Dempsey-Proton in 2017.
+He later won the 2021 24 Hours of Nürburgring for Manthey and took pole at the 2023 24 Hours of Spa.
+In 2024, Cairoli moved to Lamborghini to graduate to LMDh in the IMSA SportsCar Championship, and won once for Iron Lynx in ELMS as an LMP2 rookie.

+Cairoli finished runner-up in the GT World Challenge Europe Endurance Cup for Mercedes-AMG in 2025, before taking three DTM victories on his Ferrari debut in 2026.

 Career

 Junior formula

 Cairoli began his single-seater racing career in 2012, competing in the Italian Formula Renault Championship.
 He would finish the season 13th in points after competing in the final four races, scoring one podium.
 After a 2013 season in which he competed in the German Formula Three Championship, Cairoli joined GSK Grand Prix for the 2014 Formula Renault 2.0 Alps Series season.
 However, he would only compete in the first round at Imola before leaving the team.

 Sports cars

 After competing in junior formula competition, Cairoli moved to sports cars in 2014, taking part in the Porsche Carrera Cup Italia with Antonelli Motorsport.
 It was a successful first season, as Cairoli took the series title by 70 points, winning six of the fourteen races.
 As a result, he was invited to compete for the Porsche International Cup Scholarship, which he won, receiving €200,000 and Porsche Junior driver status for 2015.
 As part of the 2015 Porsche Junior driver class, Cairoli was awarded a seat in the Porsche Supercup and Porsche Carrera Cup Germany for that season, signing with Project 1 Motorsport in both series.
 At the end of 2016, following a second-placed points finish in the 2016 Porsche Supercup, Cairoli was further promoted in the Porsche system to "Young Professional" status.